Français

 Amélie Béliveau Fasken Martineau DuMoulin LLP (Montréal)

-Mat Brechtel Seastone IP LLP (Vancouver)
+Mat Brechtel Osler, Hoskin & Harcourt LLP (Vancouver)

 Alan Macek DLA Piper (Toronto)